rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/ActivityObjectTypeEnum.md

 - GcpNativeProject - Specifies that the activity object type is GCP Native Project.
 - AwsNativeRdsInstance - Specifies that the activity object type is AWS Native RDS Instance.
 - O365Organization - Specifies that the activity object type is O365 Organization.
+- K8S_VIRTUAL_MACHINE - Specifies that the activity object type is Kubernetes Virtual Machine.
 - VolumeGroup - Specifies that the activity object type is Volume Group.
 - MONGO_COLLECTION - Specifies that the activity object type is MongoDB collection.
 - RubrikEc2Instance - Specifies that the activity object type is Rubrik EC2 Instance.